Am I rich? You can find out using my net worth percentile calculator to see if you have above average net worth by age.

 The curves in the chart below are real data on the (median) net worth of American households, for each age group.

-I analyzed and grouped the net worth data by age and mapped it to a trendline to show you the average American net worth at every age.
+I analyzed and grouped the net worth data by age and mapped it to a trend line to show you the average American net worth at every age.

-Find your age, look at the chart – are you above or below the trend line for average net worth?
+Find your age, look at the chart – are you above or below the trend line for average net worth? (small screens: scroll to the right to see all of the chart).

 What if your net worth is a lot lower or higher than the average net worth for your age?
 Let’s figure out your exact net worth percentile, then.